department of Psychiatry and Behavioral Science

 Q: Is there a “scholarly requirement”?

-A: No, though all residents are offered the opportunity and are strongly encouraged to complete a scholarly project prior to the conclusion of the third year.
-Scholarship is broadly defined and includes reviews of clinical topics, original work resulting in abstracts or manuscripts, laboratory experience and community service.
-In all, many of Temple residents participate in one way or another and many become published or present at national meetings.
+A: Yes, you are required to do a scholarly activity before you graduate.
+Scholarship is broadly defined and includes reviews of clinical topics, original work resulting in abstracts or manuscripts, laboratory experience, grand rounds presentation, and community service.
+Most Temple residents participate in some form of scholarly activity many become published or present at national meetings.
 For a list of the recent activity, look at our resident special recognitions section.

 Q: Are there research electives?